Ghanashri-m/FreshDeskClone/README.md

 https://kind-jepsen-7b80f3.netlify.app/

-<h1>Demo is broken due to suspension of API facilities from the Freshdesk website, however, feel free to take a look at the code and replicate the application with your personal DB and REST APIs</h1>
+<h1>Demo is broken due to suspension of API facilities from the Freshdesk website.
+However, feel free to take a look at the code and replicate the application with your personal DB and REST APIs</h1>

 # Getting Started with Create React App